pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 1. In the three on the left, expand *Local Users and Groups* and select *Users*.
 1. In the panel on the right, click *More Actions* and select *New User*.
 1. For the User name, enter *pstgiimportuser*.
-1. For Description, enter *User for SPS v3 data import*.
+1. For Description, enter *User for SPS Plus data import*.
 1. For password enter a complex password and confirm it.
 Remember it as you will need it for the web app server.
 1. Uncheck *User must change password at next logon*.
 1. Check *User cannot change password*.